-Summer has gone and Winter is here so it’s the ideal time to check your central heating and ensure your heating is as hot and as efficient as it can be so you’re ready for when the hot weather ends and the Summer comes to an end.
+Spring is here so it’s the ideal time to check your central heating and ensure your heating is as hot and as efficient as it can be so you’re ready for when the hot weather ends and the Summer comes to an end.
 If you found that the radiators in your home were not as warm as they used to be but are still warm around the top and sides but cold in the middle and bottom then you probably have radiator sludge, something which will happen to most central heating systems sooner or later.

 This will mean a colder home, higher energy bills, and the possibility of causing further damage to your central heating system.